joshgerdes/jekyll-uno/_posts/2023-10-21-Monitor-Azure-LandingZones-with-AMBA.md

 * Location
 * Action group emails

-We can adjust the alert rule parameters as well, such as the severity, and change their effect, whether they automitigate or adjust the MonitorDisable tag, which can be used to exclude from alert monitoring; we will leave these to the default.
+We can adjust the alert rule parameters, such as the severity, and change their effect, whether they automitigate or adjust the MonitorDisable tag, which can be used to exclude from alert monitoring; we will leave these to the default.

 Make sure you review and test these policies first!
 Before proceeding to Production.